The session login/logout prototype available in library LOGINOUT can be used in CGI applications of your own.

 It contains subprocedures supporting the LogInOut session approach.

-Binding directory LOGINOUT in the source library (see Figure D2) contains entries for both these service programs
+Binding directory LOGINOUT in the source library (see Figure D2) contains entries for both this service program

-and is mentioned in /COPY member HSPECSBND of QRPGLESRC.
+and CGIDEV2/CGISRVPGM2, and is mentioned in /COPY member HBND_LIO of QRPGLESRC.

 - Generated IFS directory and subdirectories (see Figure D5)